joshb738/Stock-Analysis/README.md

    <img src="Resources/VBA_Challenge_2018_Refactored.PNG">
    </p>

-####Conclusion
+#### Conclusion
-  Based on the above findings we can determing that the refactored code has provided:
+  Based on the above rseults we can determine that the refactored code has provided the following:
-  1. A 91.12% increase in performance for the 2017 results
+  1. A **91.12%** increase in script run time performance for analyzing the 2017 results.
-  2.
+  2. A **90.67%** increase in script run time performance for analyzing the 2018 results.

 ### Summary